 - During the spring and summer months, we advise spraying your yard at least once per month, or more often as needed.

 Use A Repellent Barrier

 A repellent barrier (like those made from cedar chips) is an easy way to repel bugs from your yard.
-For this approach: surround your lawn and garden with a thick perimeter of dry mulch (anywhere from 1-3 ft.).
-Do not use damp mulches, as these can actually attract some types of bugs.
+For this approach: Surround your lawn and garden with a thick perimeter of dry mulch (anywhere from 1-3 ft.).
+Do not use damp mulch, as it can actually help attract some types of bugs.